-Vehicle Ac cess and Parking Points Score Vehicle access Is there safe access to a safety issues. and from the road?
-If n o, you must address Yes. and circulation Can the site be adequate issues. ely serviced?
-If no, you must address service Yes.
-Is the safety and conver and public transport) affer address safety issues.
-Yes Has access for the emer must provide emergency provided?
-If no, you Yes For development which the site easily accessed (i.e. minimising the impa neighbourhoods) (see A please provide an expla from the road or rail fro act of traffic on local roa accessibility Map 3 in A eight route networks ads and Parking The off-street parking provided is more than advised in Section 4 for that development type.
-If yes, parking provision must be reassessed.
-The off-street parking pr development type 1 Yes 1 The off-street parking pro in Section 4 for that dev with another developme 2 Yes 2 For development in con trolled parking zones: Is it a car free deve 1 No Supports the control provision of disable measures in the lo 1 No Total (B): Summary Box A: Minimum Standard (From Table 3.1) 3 accommodation 3 Comments or action needed to correct any shortfall.
-If conditions are appropriate for the reduced level of parking (see section 4), but this has no been provided, please explain why.
+Vehicle Access and Parking Score Vehicle access and circulation Is there safe access to and from the road?
+If no, you must address safety issues.
+Yes Can the site be adequately serviced?
+If no, you must address service issues.
+Yes Is the safety and convenience of other users (pedestrians, cyclists and public transport) affected by the proposal?
+If yes, you must address safety issues.
+Yes.
+Has access for the emergency services been provided?
+If no, you must provide emergency service provision.
+Yes.
+For development which generates significant freight movements, is the site easily accessed from the road or rail freight route networks (i.e. minimising the impact of traffic on local roads and neighbourhoods) (see Accessibility Map 3 in Appendix F)?
+If no, please provide an explanation.
+Parking The off-street parking provided is more than advised in Section 4 for that development type.
+If yes, parking provision must be reassessed. / No The off-street parking provided is as advised in Section 4 for that development type 1 0 No The off-street parking provided is less than 75% of the amount advised in Section 4 for that development type (or shares parking provision with another development) 2 Yes 2 For development in controlled parking zones: Is it a car free development?
+1 'No Supports the control or removal of on-street parking spaces (inc provision of disabled spaces), or contributes to other identified measures in the local parking strategy (including car clubs) 1 No Total (B): Summary Minimum Standard (From Table 3.1) 3 accommodation any shortfall.
+If con appropriate for the parking (see section been provided, please and parking will be accommodation been provided. r action needed to correct If conditions are or the reduced level of section 4), but this has not d, please explain why. will be revised and but still focus on non